huksley/dell-bios-fan-control/README.md

 ## dell-bios-fan-control

-#### A user space utility to set control of fans by bios on Dell 9560 Laptops.
+#### A user space utility to set control of fans by bios on Dell XPS 13 9380 Laptops.

 Allows to control the fans by bios or i8kctl utils.